Smart Timing Synchronization for Small Data Transmission: System Model

-We consider a C-IoT network that uses PURs, where the BS configures UEs with PURs as requested either by the network or the UEs themselves~\cite{hoglund20203gpp}.
-The UEs are allowed to use the PURs so long as they remain in the same cell.
-Additionally, the PURs may also be configured with a PUR TAT, upon whose expiration, the TA held by the UE is no longer considered to be valid.
-Alternatively or additionally, the network may set the PUR TAT to a large value and allow the UEs to determine the validity of the TA independently by monitoring the RSRP.
-Static UEs, e.g., cellular-connectivity-enabled smart meters, can always use the TA that is provided during PUR configuration.
+We consider a C-IoT network that uses CG-SDT, where the base station provides UEs with CG-SDT configurations as requested either by the network or the UEs themselves~\cite{hoglund20203gpp}.
+The UEs are allowed to use the CG-SDT configurations for CG-SDT so long as they remain in the same cell.
+Additionally, the CG-SDT configurations may also be configured with a CG-SDT time alignment timer, upon whose expiration, the TA held by the UE is no longer considered to be valid.
+Alternatively or additionally, the network may set the CG-SDT time alignment timer to a large value and allow the UEs to determine the validity of the TA independently by monitoring the RSRP.
+Static UEs, e.g., cellular-connectivity-enabled smart meters, can always use the TA that is provided during CG-SDT configuration.
 However, TAs change with movement for mobile UEs such as terrestrial vehicles, mobile robots, aerial vehicles, and wearables~\cite{talavera2015mobile}.
-As a result, the TAs must be validated before a PUR transmission.
+As a result, the TAs must be validated before CG-SDT.
 We call the region within which the last available TA held by the UE is considered to be valid as the PM region, as shown in Fig.~\ref{fig:SystemModel}.
-As long as the UE is within this PM region when it attempts the next PUR transmission, it can continue to use the TA it received from the BS at the end of the previous PUR transmission.
-The width of this area is dependent on the extent to which an incorrect TA can be tolerated at the BS.
-This is in turn dependent on the length of the cyclic prefix used by the OFDM PUR transmission.
-Using LTE-M specifications with a sub-carrier spacing (SCS) of $15$~kHz, the cyclic prefix spans $4.7~\mu$s, which corresponds to a maximum permissible movement of $\Delta d_\per = 702$~m.
-Notice that this PM does not dictate a general movement of the UE, but instead a movement that causes the UE-BS separation to increase more than $702$~m from its previous separation.
-For instance, if the UE moves along a circle with the BS as the center of the circle, irrespective of the actual distance traversed by the UE, the change in the UE-BS separation would be zero.
+As long as the UE is within this PM region when it attempts the next CG-SDT, it can continue to use the TA it received from the base station at the end of the previous CG-SDT.
+The width of this area is dependent on the extent to which an incorrect TA can be tolerated at the base station.
+This is in turn dependent on the length of the cyclic prefix used by the OFDM transmission.
+With a standard subcarrier spacing of $15$~kHz, the cyclic prefix spans about $4.7~\mu$s, which corresponds to a maximum permissible movement of $\Delta d_\per = 702$~m.
+Notice that this PM does not dictate a general movement of the UE, but instead a movement that causes the UE-base station separation to increase more than $702$~m from its previous separation.
+For instance, if the UE moves along a circle with the base station as the center of the circle, irrespective of the actual distance traversed by the UE, the change in the UE-base station separation would be zero.
 When the UE uses an invalid TA, i.e., when the UE uses its TA when its movement violates the condition,